 The steep slopes of the river valley, particularly from Auburn to Goderich, are well vegetated and provide important wildlife habitat.
-Some of the Easter White Cedar trees that cling to the exposed limestone cliffs are over 300 years old.
-This is probably the only old growth forest remaining in the Maitland watershed.
+Some of the Eastern White Cedar trees that cling to the exposed limestone cliffs are over 300 years old.
+This is likely the only old growth forest remaining in the Maitland watershed.

 Falls Reserve Conservation Area is located atClick here for Directions